-Play DivX, XviD & .mov files without installing codecs or alternate media players
+Play DivX, XviD & .mov files in Windows

-In Windows 7, you will be able to be able to play DivX, XviD & QuickTime .mov files without installing any codecs or using alternate media players.
+In Windows 10/8/7, now you will be able to play DivX, XviD & QuickTime .mov files without installing any codecs or using alternate media players.

 Microsoft has added built-in native DivX and XviD support to playback movies & video files encoded in these formats.